 Determine Your Target Market

-It’s important every entrepreneur picks a target market to go after.
+Every entrepreneur must pick a target market to go after.
 When writing your business plan and getting your idea off the ground, think about who your target market will be.
 With a laundry business, your target market could be fairly broad, ranging from elderly customers who aren’t able to take care of the washing themselves, to busy working moms who don’t have time to wash the family’s laundry, to students who don’t have their own washer or dryer at home.

 Mapping Out Who Your Target Markets Are is Vital When it Comes to Marketing Your Business.